google/WebFundamentals/src/content/en/updates/2018/10/animation-worklet.md

 ## Options over Options

-You might find yourself wanting to reuse a worklet and just wanting to adjust some numbers.
+You might want to reuse a worklet and change its numbers.
 For this reason the WorkletAnimation constructor allows you pass an options object to the worklet:

     registerAnimator('factor', class {
       constructor(options = {}) {